 Avoid grouping issues

 Collecting too many metric timeslices can impact the performance of both your application and New Relic.
 For example, if you have thousands of individual users, avoid creating metrics to track the performance of their unique user IDs.
 This could result in such a large number of metrics that it becomes nearly impossible to navigate or make sense of the data.
-In this example, the best approach is to use a placeholder, such as an asterisk (*), instead of the user IDs.
+Instead, use a placeholder, such as an asterisk (*), instead of individual user IDs.

 When the total number of unique metric names exceeds 2000, limits begin to apply automatically that affect how data appears in the user interface, such as in charts and tables.
 For more information, see Metric grouping issues.